 4- Beginning of the crisis: Force India’s bankruptcy

-In 2018, Force India owner Vijay Mallya was investigated by the Indian authorities under suspicion of corruption.
+In 2018, Force India owner Vijay Mallya was investigated by the Indian authorities under suspicion of fraud and money laundering.
 British courts were already negotiating his deportation to India.
 With accounts in the red and low reliability, the team started the bankruptcy process.
-According to Mariana Becker, a journalist for Rede Globo, an American businessman and a Russian were interested in buying it, but no agreement was reached.
+According to Mariana Becker, a journalist for Rede Globo, an American businessman and a Russian were interested in buying it, but there was no agreement.

 5- Attempts to contract with other teams

 - Mercedes: The sponsor upholds Niki Lauda’s wishes.

 According to the press, Toto Wolff had adviced Ocon before the 2018 Monaco Grand Prix.
 He would have said that if it did not make it difficult for Lewis to overtake Hamilton after the pit stop, Esteban would take the second Mercedes seat, as Finnish Valtteri Bottas outperformed Hamilton.
 This would have occurred well before the purchase of Force India (which was made on drivers’ vacations before the Belgian Grand Prix).
 Ocon facilitated Englishman overtaking in all races.

 That is, months before Force India went bankrupt and was sold, Esteban Ocon was already set to leave the team.
 However, then-Mercedes adviser, three-time champion Niki Lauda, advised Wolff to give Bottas one more chance.
 The Team Principal accepted the request and renewed Finn’s contract for another year.
 In the case Ocon left Force India, which was most likely not to bring the same benefits as Pérez, Wolff would have to work hard to put his pupil into a new team.